 - 1Go into the shop by yourself: Don’t bring friends with you.
 It will make you look unprofessional and timid, as if you were scared to go alone.

-- 4When to go: On a weekday early in the morning before everyone starts working or near the end of the day when things are winding down.
-Those are the two times it will be less busy – and you’ll be more likely to get someone to look at your work.
+- 3When to go: In the late afternoon around 3pm.
+That is the time when the artists will be the least busy – and you’ll be more likely to get someone to look at your work.
 Don’t go on the weekend.
 That is the busiest time for the shop.

 If your work is good, they'll show your portfolio to the other artists in the shop.
 They'll ask you more about yourself and your art, and a conversation about apprenticeship can bloom from there.